Graph-Based Light-Curve Features for Robust Transient Classification: Data Description

 \section{Data Description}

 We base our study on the MANTRA reference dataset for astronomical transient event recognition \citep{Neira2020}.
 MANTRA provides a curated, labeled collection of single-band photometric light curves and a stable taxonomy intended for machine-learning research.
-Following MANTRA, we adopt eight classes: supernovae (SN), cataclysmic variables (CV), active galactic nuclei (AGN), high proper motion stars (HPM), blazars, stellar flares (Flare), a heterogeneous class (Other), and a non-transient class (Non-Tr.).
-Using the same label vocabulary enables like-for-like comparison with the baseline protocol in \citet{Neira2020}.
+Following MANTRA, we adopt eight classes: supernovae (SN), cataclysmic variables (CV), active galactic nuclei (AGN), high proper motion stars (HPM), blazars, stellar flares (Flare), a heterogeneous class (Other), and a non-transient class (Non-Tr.). {In this work, the evaluation is performed on a quality-controlled, class-balanced subset of MANTRA defined by a minimum-coverage requirement and a controlled Non--Tr. cap (see Table~\ref{tab:mantra_subset}).
+Therefore, the dataset composition differs from the full MANTRA release and published full-dataset baseline numbers should be interpreted as contextual references rather than strict like-for-like benchmarks.}

 The release employed here consists of two tables.
 The labels table contains one row per object with the fields \texttt{ID} (integer identifier), \texttt{Classification} (one of the eight classes), and \texttt{Instances} (the number of photometric samples available for that object).
 The light table stores the time series in long format with the columns \texttt{ID} (object identifier), \texttt{observation\_id} (per-measurement identifier), \texttt{Mag} (magnitude as provided by MANTRA), and \texttt{Magerr} (reported photometric uncertainty).
 Time is represented in Modified Julian Date (MJD) and serves as the index of the light table.
 These components allow a direct join on \texttt{ID} to retrieve each object’s light curve together with its class label.
-The schema mirrors the public MANTRA documentation and preserves its per-epoch uncertainty reporting \citep{Neira2020}.
+The schema mirrors the public MANTRA documentation and preserves its per-epoch uncertainty reporting \citep{Neira2020}. {For reproducibility, we also compute the effective number of epochs per object directly from the light table after cleaning, and we use this value to enforce minimum coverage.}